TangChao729/JobAnalyzerLLM/Code/JobListingFeed/2_vector_database/README.md

    '''
    If using GPU, you should see the GPU information.

+# To access the database, you need:
-5. To access the database, use your choice of SDK
+1. To access the database, use your choice of SDK
     - Python SDK:

     pip install marqo
     '''

-6. Sample code
+2. Sample code
    '''
    import marqo